An image of the spark firstarter placed on the ground surrounded by the big rocks with the blog title that reads

 How Matches Work

-In dry, calm weather, matches work beautifully for lighting candles, stoves, or small tinder piles.
-They’re clean, biodegradable, and easy to manage.
+In dry, calm weather, matches work well for lighting candles, stoves, or small tinder piles.
+They are clean, biodegradable, and easy to manage.

-But they do have limits: Wind snuffs them out fast, moisture ruins whole boxes, and each stick burns for only a moment.
+But they have real limits.
+Wind snuffs them out fast, moisture ruins whole boxes, and each stick burns for only a moment.
+For anything beyond a candle or a kitchen stove, matches are an unreliable starting point.

 How Lighter Fluid Works